The Witches

 And in it, poisoned entrails throw.

-The catalogue that follows – fillet of fenny snake, eye of newt, toe of frog, scale of dragon, finger of birth-strangled babe – is one of the most carefully constructed pieces of grotesque inventory in the Shakespearean canon.
+The catalogue that follows – fillet of a fenny snake, eye of newt, toe of frog, scale of dragon, finger of birth-strangled babe – is one of the most carefully constructed pieces of grotesque inventory in the Shakespearean canon.
 The ingredients are not random.
 They are the products of natural processes pushed past the natural boundary: animals that should not have been killed, parts that should not have been collected, infants that should not have been born.
-The cauldron is the play's clearest visual emblem of the unnatural register the Witches inhabit.
+The cauldron is the play’s clearest visual emblem of the unnatural register the Witches inhabit.
 The apparitions they conjure from it – the armed Head, the bloody Child, the crowned Child – deliver the three equivocal prophecies that will dictate the action of Acts 4 and 5.
-The decision Shakespeare makes is to give the second-act prophecies a different theatrical mode from the first.
-The A1S3 prophecies arrived as spoken words in the open air.
-The A4S1 prophecies arrive as conjured apparitions out of a steaming pot of corrupted matter.
-The escalation in supernatural register matches the escalation in equivocal cunning.
-The Witches have moved from prediction to spectacle, from announcement to performance, and from the suggestion of future kingship to the concealed mechanism of present destruction.
+The most lethal of them, the crowned Child’s guarantee, names the impossible condition Macbeth will read as proof of his invincibility.

 Original